spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex.md

 - Using the Palette Helm Chart in EKS clusters.

-An Enterprise Cluster (EC) installer command line interface (CLI) is available for VMware vSphere environments.
+An Enterprise Cluster (EC) Command Line Interface (CLI) installer is available for VMware vSphere environments.

 <br />